Page shortcuts & links:

 Make sure that the recording is stopped at least 2 seconds before the DVR is switched off and the card removed.

-c) Check that the memory card is at least 512Mbytes, Smaller cards are formatted with a sector size that is too small for the DVR.
+c) Check that the memory card is at least 512Mbytes, Smaller cards are formatted with a sector size that is too small for the DVL/DVR.

 Now see if the DVR will recognise your media & records successfully.